 Shelvia Wongso

-Researcher in Information Theory for Machine Learning.
+Researcher in Trustworthy Machine Learning.

 prof_pic.jpg